The Norfolk & Norwich Association for The Blind

 The purpose of this policy is to ensure every child who uses our services is safe and protected from harm.
 Our service will establish and maintain an ethos where children feel secure, are encouraged to communicate, are listened to and are safe.
 All adults who come into contact with children who use our services have a duty of care to safeguard and promote their welfare and everyone who comes into contact with children and their families has a role to play in safeguarding children.
 Please ask if you would like further information or would like to see the policy document and our Safer Working Notes

 Working together with Virtual School Sensory Support is always such a valued opportunity for YoungEyes to engage in support for the children and young people in Norfolk who are vision-impaired.
-Recently we hosted two Training Days for teaching and support staff from Norfolk schools in The Bradbury Activity Centre, one of these was for the specific subject of ‘Tactile Maths’ and one 'Access to Reading' which included print and braille.
+Together with VSSS we have hosted two Training Days for teaching and support staff from Norfolk schools in The Bradbury Activity Centre, one of these was for the specific subject of ‘Tactile Maths’ and one 'Access to Reading' which included print and braille.

-The aim was to raise confidence when teaching children with a visual impairment and to look at guidelines for modifying curriculum materials, including examinations.
+The aim of these days was to raise confidence when teaching children with a visual impairment and to look at guidelines for modifying curriculum materials, including examinations.
 The days were very successful and were followed by a days exploring Life Skills.

 During the February half Term YoungEyes joined with VSSS to hold the 2nd of our Digital Music Making sessions with Will and Paul from Lab Media Education.
 It was a great afternoon and the resulting sounds and rhythms were amazing, with some emerging talent and skills definitely showing.